quicwg/multipath/draft-lmbdhk-quic-multipath.md

 packet number spaces, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets on path number 0, and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.

-1-RTT packets sent to different paths MUST carry different connection identifiers, if a non-zero connection ID is used.
-If a packet is received on a new 4-tuple but with an already used connection ID, the sender has migrated to that address and the receiver reacts as specfied in Section 9.3 in {{QUIC-TRANSPORT}}.
+An endpoint sending 1-RTT packets MUST use different Connection IDs on different paths, if non-zero-length Connection IDs are used.
+Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
+In such case, the receiver reacts as specified in
+{{Section 9.3 of QUIC-TRANSPORT}}.

 ## Handling of 0-RTT Packets